New Well Supply - Tavistock

 About the study

 The Village of Tavistock currently receives water services from three wells located at the same site within the centre of the Village, near Queen’s Park.
-This study is exploring opportunities for an additional well location to serve community water needs.
+The Municipal Class Environmental Assessment (Class EA) Study explored potential opportunities for a new well supply to improve the security and supply of drinking water in the Village of Tavistock in the Township of East Zorra-Tavistock.

-• develop a preferred design and location for a new well supply in consultation with adjacent property owners, regulatory agencies, Indigenous communities, the local business community and the public.
+• developed a preferred design and location for a new well supply in consultation with adjacent property owners, regulatory agencies, Indigenous communities, the local business community and the public.

-The Class EA Study is being planned in accordance with the planning and design process for Schedule C projects as outlined in the Municipal Engineers Association Municipal Class Environmental Assessment Document (2000, as amended 2007, 2011, 2015), which is an approved process under Ontario’s Environmental Assessment Act.
+The Class EA Study was planned in accordance with the planning and design process for Schedule C projects as outlined in the Municipal Engineers Association Municipal Class Environmental Assessment Document (2000, as amended 2007, 2011, 2015), which is an approved process under Ontario’s Environmental Assessment Act.

-Comments received during the study will be considered and documented in the Environmental Study Report.
+Comments received during the study were considered and documented in the Environmental Study Report.

-Consultation with the residents and businesses of Tavistock is a key part of the study process.
-We will be asking for public input at different points throughout the study period.
-To have your say:
+Consultation with the residents and businesses of Tavistock was a key part of the study process.
+Public input was sought at different points throughout the study period.

-• CONTACT THE PROJECT TEAM to be added to the study’s mailing list or to provide comments.
+• MAILING LIST.
+Interested parties were invited to contact the project team to be added to the study’s mailing list or to provide comments.

 A.R.
 (Tony) Lotimer, M.Sc., P.Geo., FGC